iter-tools/iter-tools/README.md

 // 1, subiterator (1, 1, 1, 1, -1, -1, -1)
 // 16, subiterator (4)
 ```
-This iterator can be curried:
+This iterable can be curried:
 ```js
 const groupBySquare = groupBy((value) => {value * value});
 groupBySquare([1, 1, 1, 1, -1, -1, -1, 4]);